FBI search of Mar-a-Lago: Claims of declassifying all documents

 A Congressional Research Service memo noted that a proper declassification process would have required Trump to communicate his intent to declassify specific documents.
 The same memo points out that the government had a legal basis to seize presidential records regardless of whether they are classified, and that classified material could furthermore indicate a violation of the Espionage Act.

+On September 20, 2022, Trump's lawyers appeared before Judge Dearie and said they would not mention Trump's claim of a "standing order" in court, claiming that doing so might reveal a potential defense in a future indictment.
+The next day, a three-judge appellate panel of the Court of Appeals for the 11th Circuit ruled there was "no evidence that any of these records were declassified" and observed that Trump's lawyers had "resisted providing any evidence that he had declassified any of these documents".

-On September 21, Trump appeared on the Hannity show on Fox News, claiming that "there doesn't have to be a process" and a president "can declassify just by saying, 'It's declassified.'
+On September 21, 2022, Trump appeared on the Hannity show on Fox News, claiming that "there doesn't have to be a process" and a president "can declassify just by saying, 'It's declassified.'
 Even by thinking about it."
-However, this notion was "mocked" by legal experts and further, a three-judge appellate panel of the Court of Appeals for the 11th Circuit noted that there was "no evidence that any of these records were declassified", and also wrote that when lawyers for Mr. Trump appeared before Judge Dearie on September 20, they too "resisted providing any evidence that he had declassified any of these documents."
+This notion was "mocked" by legal experts.
 Lawyers noted that "even if Trump did somehow declassify the documents, he had no right to take them when he left office on Jan.
 20, 2020 ...
 [Trump] had no (legal) interest in these documents."
-Judges of the Court of Appeals for the 11th Circuit noted that "the declassification argument is a 'red herring'."
+The 11th Circuit Court of Appeals noted that "the declassification argument is a 'red herring'."

+Lawsuit

+On August 7, 2024, Trump filed a tort claim saying he intended to sue the FBI for $100 million.
+The FBI has six months to respond, after which Trump can sue.